 “Eat fresh fruits and veggies!
 Fresh produce!
 The fresher the better!
 Choose fresh over canned and frozen!
 Canned and frozen has waaaay less nutrients so don’t be gross and eat that crap!
 You’re dumb and I’m smart,” says everyone all the time.

 Well folks, they may in fact be wronger than people who wear white after labor day (I still don’t get why that’s bad btw).

 A 2015 article in New Scientist magazine titled, “Empty Calories” just threw a big monkey wrench in the works and could possibly change the way you shop for produce forevaaaarrrr.

-Results/information from the article and mentioned studies:
+Some results/information from the article and studies mentioned:

 - Some veggies thrive in the fluorescent lighting of stores (spinach) producing even more nutrients, while others lose nutrients (broccoli and cabbage) under the same lighting.